linebender/linebender.github.io/content/blog/2024-12-03-tmil-11/index.md

 We may have a dedicated blog post about the Color crate in the future and laying out some of the motivations, but we'll go over it a bit here.

 Linebender, among other things, believes in helping build solid foundations for people building user interfaces and working in graphics, in the Rust programming language (and on GPUs).
-Upon seeing a problem, we would rather produce a focused crate that solves that problem and that can be used by others within the Rust ecosystem.
+Upon seeing a problem, we prefer to produce a focused crate that solves that problem and that can be used by others within the Rust ecosystem.
 Color is one such area.
 It is much harder than it may appear at first, with many complicating factors like what should be done by a basic color struct, what color spaces to support, and whether or not to support color formats used in print (like CMYK).